SU_B_02

 [r] Can I drink water?

 [i] Yes, of course.
-There are also a lot of people who live here and have the family that, um […] It looks like pressure is being put on them.
-And that means that some of them don’t seriously go to school.
+There are also many people who live here and have the family who um […] It looks like pressure is exerted on them.
+And this means that some of them do not seriously go to school.

-[i] Hmm hm.
-Um, if you dare here a comparison between men and women with the men and women living in the homeland, um […] draw at work […].
+[i] Hmm Hm.
+Um if you dare to compare men and women with the one in the Men and women living at home um […] pull at work […].

 [r] Hm hm.

-[i] And [if they] would compare the factor work and career in the world of work, what would be your assessment?
+[i] And [if you] Compare the work and career factor in the world of work, what would your assessment be?
 How do you see that?
-And if you keep in mind that the people living here are supported.
-Under the premise that the help offered will be used.
+And if you continue to take into account that the people living here are supported.
+Under the premise that offered Help can be used.

 [r] I see it as follows: The women here are good.
-The women here work.
-A woman works here like a man.
+The women work here.
+One Woman works here like a man.
 No difference is made here.
-The women don’t tell themselves that they won’t do this or that.
-I cannot paint an apartment because I am a woman.
+The women don’t say that they won’t do this or that.
+I can’t delete an apartment because I am a woman.
 The statement: I am a woman and will therefore not build a house.
 I am a woman, I will not do road construction work.
-In Guinea, for example, they say that I am a woman and will not work in mechanics.
+In Guinea, for example, they say I am one Woman and will not work in the area of mechanics.

-[r] There is everything here.
+[i] Hm Hm.
+There is everything here.
 A man in Guinea, for example, gets up at six in the morning and goes to work until the evening and comes back.
-Sometimes he earns money and sometimes not.
-He makes sure that there’s always money for food.
-And the wife takes care of the children.
-And they don’t want the women to work either.
-A woman does not go to work.
-But if the woman is lucky enough to be able to work, you will support each other.
-But if only one goes to work, then you will work hard for a long time and it won’t be easy.
+Sometimes he makes money and sometimes not.
+He ensures that there is always money for food.
+And the woman takes care of the children.
+And they don’t want women to work either.
+A woman doesn’t work.
+But if the woman is able to work, then you will support each other.
+But if only one work goes, you will work hard for a long time and it will not be easy.

-[r] Yes, for example, if you support women, or give them the opportunity to get involved in the associations, to educate themselves, to support them in their education, and in all areas.
-If you let the woman educate herself, that will help more than if the woman is not educated.
-But if a woman without education […] [If] a woman is educated, she can support herself and her husband.
+[r] Yes, for example, if you support women or give them the opportunity to get involved in the clubs, To continue to form, support them in the training and in all areas.
+If you leave the woman to form, that will help more than if the woman is not formed.
+But if a woman without education […] [If] A woman is trained, she can support herself and her husband.
 Because through education, you are able to help yourself.
-You don’t have to rely on the support of others.
-Without education and work you wait [and are] always dependent on the support of the man.
+Then you are not on that either Support by third parties.
+Without education and work you are waiting [and is] Always dependent on the support of the man.
 That alone will not be enough for you.
-The man himself also has his goals, which he wants to achieve.
+The man himself also has his Goals that he wants to realize.

-[r] [i?]
+[r] [I?]
 Yes, let’s talk about Guinea.
-If you look at Guinea’s problems.
+If you look at the problems of Guineas.

 [r] Hm hm!

-People there say to themselves that only men can do this or that.
-Is that a part of the problem, or is it a cause of the problem?
-How do you see it if this were changed in such a way that women would also be given the opportunity to work for themselves?
-Could this be a solution?
+[i] People there say that only the men can do this or that.
+[Is that] part or a cause of the problem?
+How do you see it if you would change this that women also get the opportunity, to be allowed to work yourself?
+Could that be a solution?

-If, for example, women are allowed to work, it will lead to an improvement.
-And that would lead to a reduction in poverty.
-Take a look at the Madina shopping centre today.
-In the past there were even fewer women working in commerce there.
+[r] If the women are allowed to work, for example, it will lead to an improvement.
+And that would lead to reducing poverty.
+Take a look at the Madina shop today.
+In the past, there were even fewer women who worked there.
 The men did not support it.
 But nowadays women have their shops and work there.
-It is not only about the activity in the area of trade.
-I want women to educate themselves.
-And that they should be educated.
-So that they can work in the office and become something.
-So that they can offer something intellectually.
-And that these skills are not limited to trade.
-Trade is very important, trade is a beautiful thing.
-My wish would be for women to go to school.
-They should get a good education and training.
-They should have a better future.
-Supporting their husbands.
+It’s not just about activity in the trade.
+I want the women to form.
+And that they can be trained.
+So that you can work in the office to be able to become something.
+[So that you] Can offer something intellectually.
+And that these skills are not only limited in the area of trade.
+The trade is very important The trade is a nice thing.
+My wish would be that the women go to school.
+You should get good education and training.
+You should get a better future.
+Support their husbands.

-[i] A writer, I have now forgotten his name, who said that when you train a woman, “who trains a woman has trained a village”.
-That underlines […]
+[i] A writer, I have now forgotten his name, who said that if you train a woman, “who trains a woman has trained with it.”
+This underlines […]

 [i] You said earlier […]

-The fact that many people run away, many leave the country.
-They say yes, no, I assume […]
+[i] The fact that many people run away leave the country.
+You say yes, no, I assume […]

 [r] Hm hm.